 What to expect from your doctor

-- When did your child last have his or her blood pressure checked?
+- When was your child's blood pressure last checked?
 What was the blood pressure measurement then?